Abner! Come quick!

 A neighbor (usually female) who just cannot keep to herself.
 Usually a grotesquely stereotyped shrewish gossip — always on the lookout for delicious secrets and rumors about the characters, which is emphasized by showing her peering suspiciously around her curtains at least once an episode.

 They usually come in two types.
-The female type is the epitome of niceness, which serves as an excuse for her chronic curiosity - she will show up on the characters' doorstep
+The female type (though not always female) is the epitome of niceness, which serves as an excuse for her chronic curiosity - she will show up on the characters' doorstep

 with a fresh baked pie while peering inside over their shoulder.
 Sometimes the only problem with her is that she always shows up at the wrong time - Nosy Neighbors have a tendency to appear and initiate a long chat when there is something in the other room needing the character's attention that they would rather not let others know about.